 Investing in identity is extremely important for many reasons.
 First of all, it allows you to create a unique, strong and distinctive brand on the market and build brand awareness, i.e branding brands.
 Individual features of the brand help to position it and contribute to increasing its value.

-Brand identity is everything with which the company identifies itself, striving to achieve the desired image.
-It is not limited only to visual elements such as typography or logos.
-It is a comprehensive, symbolic set of meanings, closest to the structure of human personality, which is why it is also the most suggestive sales argument.
+Brand identity we define everything that the company identifies with, striving to obtain the desired image.
+It is not limited to visual elements such as typography or logos.
+It constitutes a comprehensive, symbolic set of meanings, closest to the structure of human personality, and therefore it is also the most suggestive sales argument.

 A brand must have an identity.
 It defines how the brand should behave on the market, how to select benefits and how to communicate with the consumer.
 It defines what the brand is, why it does what it does and how.
 Designing a brand identity means creating a symbolic mixture from which a new, capacious meaning is created, which characterizes the brand and influences the brand's positioning and consumer expectations and behavior.
 It sets the boundaries of the brand, i.e. what a given brand is, what it can be, and what it certainly is not and will not be.